-Thousands of people, particularly youth from rural Bihar, will no longer have to travel to urban pockets to surf the internet as the government is all set to provide the facility at the panchayat level.
+Thousands of people, particularly youths from rural Bihar, will no longer have to travel to urban pockets to surf the Internet as the government is all set to provide the facility at the panchayat level.

-At least 6,000 panchayats in the state will be provided with internet facilities under the central government's plans to connect rural areas, official sources in the information technology (IT) department said Wednesday.
+At least 6,000 panchayats in the state will be provided with Internet facilities under the central government's plans to connect rural areas, official sources in the information technology (IT) department said yesterday.

 Villagers will also easily get birth and death certificates and land records.
 They will also be able to learn about various job opportunities and the government's welfare schemes.

-Bharat Sanchar Nigam Limited (BSNL) officials here said the CSCs would be connected to the internet through Wi-Max, a wireless medium for broadband connectivity, which BSNL launched last week across the country.
+Bharat Sanchar Nigam Limited (BSNL) officials said the CSCs would be connected to the Internet through WiMax, a wireless medium for broadband connectivity, which BSNL launched last week across the country.

 Last month Chief Minister Nitish Kumar announced that the Bihar government will soon have its own information technology (IT) policy and give industry status to the IT sector to help it attract more investments.

-Kumar also announced that the government would launch an e-governance mission for better coordination among all departments.
+Kumar also announced that the government would launch an e-governance mission for better co-ordination among all departments.
+(IANS)

 Your guide to the latest cricket World Cup stories, analysis, reports, opinions, live updates and scores on https://www.firstpost.com/firstcricket/series/icc-cricket-world-cup-2019.html.
 Follow us on Twitter and Instagram or like our Facebook page for updates throughout the ongoing event in England and Wales.